shobhikabharti/CloudTransformation/README.md

 ## Stepping out the door, publishing my cloud memoir

-- [ Banner] ☁️ 1 > Playing with the Canva to come up with the banner online.
+- [ ] ☁️ 1 > Playing with the Canva to come up with the banner online.
 - [ ] ☁️ 2 > [](Journey/002/Readme.md)
 - [ ] ☁️ 3 > [](Journey/003/Readme.md)
 - [ ] ☁️ 4 > [](Journey/004/Readme.md)